 Unfortunately, you cannot get a DIY at-home rapid COVID-19 test at this time.

 You do not need a blood sample for a rapid antigen test or the RT-PCR test.
 You do need a blood sample for an antibody test, which can only be performed in a clinic or by a licensed clinician at your home at this time.

 Is there an antibody option?

 No, a DIY at-home antibody test kit option is not currently available.

 How Do At-Home COVID Test Kits Compare Against A Home Service?

 A professional at-home medical service is another way to get tested for COVID-19 at home.
 This type of service has many advantages over DIY kits.

 In-home services are:

-- Meaning they can offer the antibody and rapid antigen tests that are not currently available as DIY kits.;
+- They can offer the antibody and rapid antigen tests that are not currently available as DIY kits.

 In-Home RT-PCR COVID-19 Tests With Drip Hydration